widelands/wl_addons_server/README.md

 #### Notes

-`buildcats.sh` usually prints some errors which are false alarms.
-This script is not clever enough to catch translatable strings in config scripts (such as a map’s `elemental` file), except for the `addon` file.

 If you want to update an existing add-on, or submit new or updated translations, open a pull request with this change and make sure you followed the steps described above.

+`buildcats.sh` usually prints some errors which are false alarms and can be ignored.

 After adding or deleting add-ons, the Transifex resource info needs to be updated by a Transifex admin.
 See https://github.com/widelands/wl_addons_server/issues/1 for more information.